 Attempts should be made to control any laceration or rupture of the thoracic great vessels.3,4

 There are no absolute contraindications to temporarily controlling any hemorrhage from a thoracic great vessel after performing a thoracotomy (Chapter 54).
 The thoracotomy should not be performed if the patient has obvious signs of death, no vital signs in the field, or no vital signs for over 15 minutes.
 Refer to Chapter 54 for a discussion in which a thoracotomy is contraindicated, as any hilum or great vessel repair is also contraindicated.
-A pericardial tamponade or cardiac injury may require ...
+A pericardial tamponade or ...